ppshobi/openweathermap/Readme.md

 # Usage
 - `cd` into the repo if you are not already
-- `./weather bangalore` will display weather information for bangalore the location defaults to *London*.
+- `./weather bangalore` will display weather information for bangalore.
+The location defaults to *London*.

 # Testing